AmandaCIdev/full-stack-capstone/README.md

 [Gunicorn](https://gunicorn.org/) - Gunicorn is a pure-Python HTTP server for WSGI applications.

-[Dj Database URL](https://pypi.org/project/dj-database-url/) - This allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.
+[Dj Database URL](https://pypi.org/project/dj-database-url/) - This allows you to utilise the 12factor inspired DATABASE_URL environment variable to configure your Django application.

 [Bootstrap](https://getbootstrap.com/) - Bootstrap is a front-end framework for developing responsive and mobile-first websites quickly and efficiently.

-[Cloudinary](https://cloudinary.com) - Cloudinary is a cloud-based media management platform that offers solutions for storing, optimizing, and delivering images and videos for web and mobile applications.
+[Cloudinary](https://cloudinary.com) - Cloudinary is a cloud-based media management platform that offers solutions for storing, optimising, and delivering images and videos for web and mobile applications.

 [Summernote](https://summernote.org/) - Summernote is a Django app that enables users to easily integrate a rich text editor into their web applications, enhancing event creation and description functionality.

 [DALL-E3](https://openai.com/) - DALL-E3 is an advanced AI model developed by OpenAI that generates images from textual descriptions.

-[TinyPNG](https://tinypng.com/) - TinyPNG is a website that offers image compression services to optimize image files for faster loading on webpages while maintaining visual quality.
+[TinyPNG](https://tinypng.com/) - TinyPNG is a website that offers image compression services to optimise image files for faster loading on webpages while maintaining visual quality.

 [Google Fonts](https://fonts.google.com/https://fonts.google.com/) - Google Fonts is a collection of free, open-source fonts that can be easily integrated into websites and other digital projects to enhance typography.

-[Font Awesome](https://fontawesome.com/) - Font Awesome is a library of scalable vector icons that can be easily customized and used to enhance the visual appeal of websites and applications.
+[Font Awesome](https://fontawesome.com/) - Font Awesome is a library of scalable vector icons that can be easily customised and used to enhance the visual appeal of websites and applications.

 [Beautify](https://www.jpkc.com/tools/beautify/) - Beautify is a code formatter tool that automatically formats code to improve readability and consistency.

-[Balsamiq](https://balsamiq.com/) - Balsamiq is a wireframing tool used for creating low-fidelity mockups of user interfaces, allowing for quick and easy visualization of design ideas.
+[Balsamiq](https://balsamiq.com/) - Balsamiq is a wireframing tool used for creating low-fidelity mockups of user interfaces, allowing for quick and easy visualisation of design ideas.

 [Lucidchart](https://lucid.app) - Lucidchart is a web-based diagramming tool that allows users to create and collaborate on flowcharts, ERDs, and other visual representations of data and processes.

-[Am I Responsive](http://ami.responsivedesign.is/) - Am I Responsive is a web tool that allows users to quickly preview how their website appears on various devices and screen sizes, helping to ensure responsiveness and compatibility across platforms.
+[Am I Responsive](http://ami.responsivedesign.is/) - Am I Responsive is a web tool that allows users to quickly preview how their website appears on various devices and screen sises, helping to ensure responsiveness and compatibility across platforms.

 [Diffchecker](https://www.diffchecker.com/text-compare/) - Diffchecker is a text comparison tool used to highlight the differences between two blocks of text, facilitating comparison and analysis.